 - Verify: Your audience doesn’t want opinions or unsubstantiated facts.
 Do the due diligence, and make sure that you’re giving only what your audience wants.

-- Standards: Like consistency, keeping standards of process and template for reporting makes sure your report is clear.
+- Standards: Like consistency, keeping standards of process and a template for reporting makes sure your report is clear.

 What You Should Include in a Project Management Report